-Among BOYD’s best-known pictorial creations is the 1940's image of the
+Among Arthur BOYD best-known pictorial creations, is the 1940's image of the

 encapsulated the Australian character as it fought to tame a wild and hostile